Air Source Heat Pumps

 - In heating mode, an air-source heat pump evaporates a refrigerant in the outdoor coil; as the liquid evaporates it pulls heat from the outside air.
 After the gas is compressed, it passes into the indoor coil and condenses, releasing heat to the inside of the house.

-Air source heat pumps have traditionally been reserved for moderate to warm climates, however, recent technological advances have made them better adapted to Montana’s climate, extending their performance to well below 0°F. Even the best heat pump will require some form of back-up to cope with Montana’s winters.
+Air source heat pumps have been around for decades in moderate to warm climates, however, years of advancements mean that cold-climate models are available to deal with Montana winters.
+Even the best heat pump will require some form of back-up when temperatures fall below freezing.
 One solution is to install electric resistance heat strips (which resemble the coils in your toaster) in the heat pump unit itself.
 Alternatively, a heat pump may be added to an existing electric, gas or propane furnace, making the existing system a back-up for the heat pump.

-If you think a heat pump might be right for your home, call a member of our Energy Sense team to find out how you can qualify to receive an incentive for installing a new heat pump in your home.
+If you think a heat pump might be right for your home, call MEC to find out how you can qualify to receive rebate for installing a new heat pump in your home.
 Keep in mind, a Performance Tested Comfort Systems (PTCS) certified technician will have to install your heat pump.
-For a list of PTCS certified installers please call Dan Rogers at 406.541.6333.
+For a list of PTCS certified installers, click the link to search the PTCS registry.